 Most of the genetic diseases are termed as recessive disorders.
 This means that together you and your partner may pass an abnormal gene to your baby.

-If the test shows that either you or your partner has genetic abnormality, but the test of the other parent is negative, then the genetic abnormality will not pass to the child.
+If the test shows that either you or your partner has genetic abnormality, but the test of the other parent is

 However, if both you and your partner test positive, your child is at 25 percent risk of getting the disease.

 Genetic testing is carried out both before and during your pregnancy, to confirm the reports:

 - It involves a single blood test.
 The reports are delivered within two weeks.
 Usually the mother, will be tested.
 If your test is negative, your partner is not required to go for testing.

 - In case you, the mother, test positive, then the doctor will insist your partner to go with the testing.
 This will help to investigate the chances of your infant getting genetic disease.

 - Your doctor will most likely recommend genetic testing at the time when you are trying for the baby.
 The best time for you to check this with your doctor is to talk to them before your plan to conceive.